The Shape of Music | Keyboard

 If we’re talking about a bright day, we might choose a major scale; if we’re looking for a mysterious scale for a spy movie, we might choose a jazzy scale.

-Make sure to check out the podcast version of this episode on the website for a deeper review of the keyboard and an exclusive interview with music instructor Dr. Anne Young!
 Thanks for reading, and I hope you’ll continue your musical journey in the next episode, where we go over the colors of different sounds, analyzing touch, instruments, and harmonies.